Best Florida LPN Programs - 2020

 | Taken || % Passed|| Taken|| % Passed|

-The 15 Best LPN Programs out of 164 FBN Approved Programs in Florida for 2020
+Following are the 15 Best LPN Programs in Florida for 2020

 The rich academic legacy of more than 60 years makes Pasco-Hernando State College an ideal destination to pursue a dream career in the healthcare field.
 The campus located in suburban New Port Richey city offers a meticulously designed learning experience for your professional growth.
 The college boasts a variety of student-support services which includes career planning, leadership development, and personality enhancement among others.

-The 3-semester LPN program at PHSC helps you to gain critical nursing attributes.
-The curriculum includes theory classes, laboratory practices, and clinical sessions, all combined in a perfectly seamless manner.
+One of the popular LPN programs in Florida, this curriculum helps you gain critical nursing attributes.
+The 3-semester program includes theory classes, laboratory practices, and clinical sessions, all combined in a perfectly seamless manner.
 The college offers a day program starting in Spring and an evening program beginning in Fall, with each class restricting the enrollment only to 36 students.
 The former has classes from 8:00 AM - 2.00 PM, while the latter follows 3.00 PM - 9:30 PM schedule.
 To successfully earn the certificate, you are required to maintain more than 90% attendance throughout the program, score grade “C” or higher in all core courses, and clear TABE test with satisfactory results.

 With a focus on practical training, Traviss Technical College, Lakeland has always remained a preferred destination for career-oriented students and professionals.
 Its LPN program is one of the most coveted courses in Florida, thanks to its curriculum that entails exhaustive coverage of both theory and fieldwork.
 The campus is well-equipped with all modern facilities for providing a conducive learning environment to the students.